Defasium/slov2idiom/README.md

 First one is sentence-pair encoding:
 <p align='center'><img src="https://www.researchgate.net/publication/334783045/figure/fig2/AS:786570592391170@1564544451786/BERT-sentence-pair-encoding.ppm" alt="bert"  width="300"/></p>

-Here to sentences are encoding simultaneously.
+Here two sentences are encoding simultaneously.
 This means that in order to find similar sentences we have to compute every new prompt with our dataset.
-That is a huge drawback of such architecture.
+It is a huge drawback of such architecture.

 Second one is based on siamese-networks and metric learning: